How-to Guide: Recruit and Retain Strong Volunteers

 The best way to grow your team is to have the same folks come back week after week, while you also add new volunteers.
 Make sure your volunteers are signed up for the next event before they leave.
 It’s easier to get them shifted when they are right in front of you instead of trying to call, text, or email them later.

-Did they leave before you could shift them again?
 Use Mobilize event sign-ups and/or Action Network volunteer tags to pull a list of folks recently involved.
-In Fall 2021, Sister District Organizing Manager Madison pulled a list of everyone that had completed a National Phonebank and wasn’t scheduled for a GOTV shift and recruited them to come back.
+In Fall 2024, a Sister District Organizing Manager pulled a list of everyone that had completed a National Phonebank and wasn’t scheduled for a GOTV shift and recruited them to come back.
 Reach out to your Organizing Manager to help get your list of most active volunteers.

 Inactive Volunteers: Reach back out to folks who have volunteered with you in the past.
 You already have a personal connection with them and a personal touch can help reignite their motivation.
 Reach out to your Organizing Department Staffer to get help pulling a list of past volunteers from Action Network and/or Mobilize.